-In comparison to the Euclidean kinematics, where the asymptotic behavior is everywhere exponentially damped, we see that for Minkowskian kinematics the asymptotic behavior is polynomial.
-In the case of a Mellin-Barnes integral this polynomial asymptotic behavior leads to numerous numerical instabilities, some of which are: \begin{itemize} \item Oscillations are less damped compared to the Euclidean case. \item Integrals may be not absolutely convergent if the asymptotic behavior is worse than $1/t^{a}$, with $a<2$. \item At any level of accuracy, we need to evaluate the integrands for bigger values $t_{i}$ than in the case of Euclidean kinematics. \item In particular, if we are interested in high accuracy results, we have to evaluate the $\Gamma$ functions for very big arguments and this leads again to numerical instabilities. \end{itemize}
+For the numerical treatment of Mellin--Barnes integrals, this polynomial asymptotic behaviour leads to numerous numerical instabilities, including the following. \begin{itemize} \item The integrand oscillations are less damped compared with the Euclidean case. \item Integrals may be not absolutely convergent if the asymptotic behaviour is worse than $1/t^{a}$, with $a<2$. \item At any level of accuracy, one has to evaluate the integrands for larger absolute values $t_{i}$ than in the case of Euclidean kinematics. \item In particular, because we are interested in highly accurate results, we have to evaluate $\Gamma$ functions for very big arguments, again introducing numerical instabilities. \end{itemize}